Sonamaker1/TT-Cog-Viewer/README.md

 * [ImageMagick](https://imagemagick.org/script/download.php#windows) _Note: This one's optional, its only purpose is for cropping images._

 ## How to use
+<b>FIRST ADD CORPORATE CLASH'S FILES:</b>
-Paste all of your Corporate Clash .mf files in the resources folder.
-Once extracted, go to the scripts folder and double click on start.bat
+* Paste all of your Corporate Clash .mf files in the resources folder.
+* Run extract.bat in the resources folder.
+This will unpack all your multifiles into phase folders.
+You can remove the .mf files afterwards
+* Do not delete the ICONS folder, ever.

+<b>STARTING THE COG VIEWER:</b>
+* Go to the scripts folder and double click on start.bat
+* Alternatively, you can open main.py in the src folder and run it through a Python IDE.
 ## What dat button do
 ### Cog List
 Tab             | Action